tweedegolf/rust-training/slides/C-advanced-rust.md

 }
 ```

-But how do we interact with the statemachine?
+But how do we interact with the state machine?

 ---
 layout: default